 Selfie obsession is totally acceptable there.

-    Alright Travel Buddy, you’re ready to master photos for one on your next solo vacation.
+Alright Travel Buddy, you’re ready to master photos-for-one on your next solo vacation.
 Now book your trip and get the best selfies on Instagram.
-Or maybe the second best. 🙂
+I’m OK being second best. 🙂

 Blog Hops and LinkUps: